shikhir-arora/fredboat.com/public/markdown/selfhosting.md

 # Selfhosting FredBoat

+* * *

+**Warning**: This guide is a community effort, and has not been updated to the latest version of FredBoat by the selfhosting community.
+You will not be able to run the latest code with the current state of this document.
+You can help update / improve this guide by submitting your pull requests [here]( https://github.com/FredBoat/fredboat.com/blob/master/public/markdown/selfhosting.md).

+* * *

 This is a tutorial for users who would like to host their own FredBoat instance.
 Please bear in mind that this is not a requirement for using the FredBoat service as there is a [public FredBoat♪♪](https://goo.gl/cFs5M9) hosted and provided that is simple to use.

 **This tutorial is for advanced users.
 If you can't figure out how to run this, please use the [public FredBoat♪♪](https://goo.gl/cFs5M9)**